Lambert-Eaton Myasthenic Syndrome (LEMS)

 - Development of new calcium channel gating modifiers

-In addition to these advances, research is ongoing into clinical studies of LEMS patients to advance scientific understanding of disease progression and how LEMS associates with cancer.
-Studies are being conducted that use a LEMS mouse model to understand in greater detail how LEMS antibodies alter the transmitter release site.
+In addition to these advances, clinical studies of LEMS patients are ongoing to advance scientific understanding of disease progression and how LEMS associates with cancer.
+Studies are being conducted that use a LEMS mouse model to understand in greater detail how LEMS antibodies alter acetylcholine release.
 Additionally, further refinement and preclinical testing of new calcium channel modifiers is ongoing.

 One new treatment in preclinical development is a small molecule that holds calcium channels open longer.
-In animal studies, when this calcium channel modifier is combined with DAP, the magnitude of acetylcholine release in LEMS-model mice can be completely restored to normal levels.
-This combination therapy approach has the potential to be a next-generation treatment for LEMS and related conditions with reduced neurotransmitter release but further research in human patients is needed.
+In animal studies, when this calcium channel modifier is combined with 3,4-diaminopyridine (3,4-DAP), the magnitude of acetylcholine release in LEMS-model mice can be completely restored to normal levels.
+This combination therapy approach has the potential to be a next-generation treatment for LEMS and related conditions with reduced neurotransmitter release, but further research in human patients is needed.